 Securitized banking is the banking that blew up in 2008, causing the credit crisis and the federal bailout of some of the nation’s largest financial institutions.

-Farkas’ scheme had two phases, the repo phase and the securitization phase.
+Farkas’ scheme had two phases, the repo phase and the securitization phase, according to prosecutors.

 First, the repo phase.